wizzat/arsimto/README.md

     arsimto ln --assets=www,server01
     arsimto ln --assets=db,server02,server03

-Use "arsimto list" to see what pools you have.
+Use "arsimto ls" to see what pools you have.

     arsimto ls Pools/
     db